Canine asthma is not a disease in itself and is not infectious.

 Symptoms of Asthma in Dogs

 The cough may or may not be productive and is often triggered and worsened by exercise and excitement.
 A coughing episode may also end up with gagging and retching.

 Wheezing is the result of a narrowing of the airways so that oxygen has to squeeze its way through.
 A narrowing of the airways has the potential to cause respiratory difficulties.

 If your dog is wheezing, pay careful attention to his breathing to see if he is having problem.
 Signs of breathing difficulties include:

 - Gasping for air with an open mouth

 - Gums and tongue turning a bluish color

-- The dog will squat with hunched shoulders, and have his neck low to the ground and extended; or he may have his neck extended upwards
+- The dog will squat with hunched shoulders, with his neck low to the ground and extended.
+Or, he may have his neck extended upwards

 If your dog shows signs of difficulty breathing, get him to the vet immediately.